scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/datalogging.rst

 Datalogging (or `Embedded Graphs`) addresses this issue by instructing the device to record a specific set of watchables in a circular buffer until a certain event occurs.
 This effectively turns the embedded device into a scope.

-The condition that stop the circular acquisition is called the `Trigger condition` and may be of many type.
+The condition that stops the circular acquisition is called the `Trigger condition` and may be of many types.
 Once the trigger condition is met, the acquisition finishes (either immediately or after a specified amount of time) and the data is returned to the server to be saved into a database.
 A client can then download and display that data under the form of a graph.